PlanktoScope/PlanktoScope/docs/expert_setup.md

 sudo pip3 install adafruit-circuitpython-motorkit
 ```

+#### Testing the installation and the wiring

 It is recommended to test this setup by creating this small script under the name `test/blinkatest.py` and running it (you can use the editor nano if you are using the terminal).
+If you are using the image provided, you may find that the script is already there.

 ```python
 #!/usr/bin/python3
 import board